ibm-cloud-docs/virtual-servers/vsi_provision_3rd-party.md

 {: #ordering-3P}

 You can provision a virtual server instance from an image that was created by a third-party vendor.
 Third-party images are available through the {{site.data.keyword.cloud}} catalog Cloud Images link.
-{:shortdesc}
+{: shortdesc}

 ## Before you begin
 {: #before-you-begin-third-party-image}

 Before you begin, make sure that you have your {{site.data.keyword.cloud_notm}} catalog credentials set up.

 For the {{site.data.keyword.Bluemix_notm}} catalog, you must have an upgraded account to order virtual servers.
-For more information about upgrading your account, see [
+For more information about upgrading your account, see [Account types](/docs/account?topic=account-accounts).
-Account types](/docs/account?topic=account-accounts).
-{:note}
+{: note}

 ## Selecting a virtual server image
 {: #selecting-a-virtual-server-image}